ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-lunanue/roses/README.md

 - WWW: Permissions of the file 'usr/local/apache2/htdocs/rosesarered.txt' has not been changed.

 # How to solve the vulnerability
+ - Change the 'blue' user's password.
  - Change the owner of the rosesarered.txt to root user.
- - Change the image rosesarered.png in roses_web
+ - Change the image rosesarered.png in roses_web.